EzenwaOpara/TaxicabNumber/README.md

 # TaxicabNumber
 A taxicab number checker.
-See screenshots below
+See gif below
 ![](Screenshot/1.gif)